neetusco/neetusco.github.io/README.md

 ## Analyze

-The following calculations are done as a part of the descriptive analysis and to compare how member riders and casual riders used Cyclistic bike-sharing rides differently in SQL [SQL codes for Data analysis](https://github.com/neetusco/neetusco.github.io/blob/main/Data_Analysis.sql).
+The following calculations are done as a part of the descriptive analysis and to compare how member riders and casual riders used Cyclistic bike-sharing rides differently in SQL.
+[SQL codes for analysing data](https://github.com/neetusco/neetusco.github.io/blob/main/Data_Analysis.sql).

 1. Total number of rides taken
 2. Average of the ride _length